 The image of liquid nitrogen has been glamorized recently in TV cookery programs by chefs such as Heston Blumenthal.
 However, whether you are going to use it to make homemade ice cream or to snap-freeze samples in the lab, liquid nitrogen safety is critical, as this reagent is not something to fool around with.

-In this article, we highlight the dangers of liquid nitrogen, the necessity of appropriate liquid nitrogen safety training and share our top tips for avoiding liquid nitrogen dangers in the lab.
+In this article, we highlight the dangers of liquid nitrogen, discuss the necessity of appropriate liquid nitrogen safety training, and share our top tips for avoiding liquid nitrogen dangers in the lab.

 Liquid Nitrogen Safety: Why is it Important in the Lab?

-Liquid nitrogen, (also referred to as LN2) is a cryogenic liquid commonly used in labs.
-In biology research settings its primary use is for preserving biological materials such as tissue samples and cells.
-This is a critical application in many research settings, which means if you work in a biology lab you are probably going to have to handle liquid nitrogen at some point.
+Liquid nitrogen (also referred to as LN2) is a cryogenic liquid commonly used in labs.
+In biology research settings, its primary use is for preserving biological materials such as tissue samples and cells.
+This is a critical application in many research settings, which means if you work in a biology lab, you will probably have to handle liquid nitrogen at some point.

 Liquid Nitrogen Dangers